raffoliveira/Data_Science/README.md

 * [Recover old photos](https://github.com/raffoliveira/Data_science/tree/main/Recover_old_photos)

 This a implementation of CVPR2020 to recover old photos and bring them to life.
-The original name of project is **Old Photo Restoration via Deep Latent Space Translation** and the official repository is this [link](https://github.com/microsoft/Bringing-Old-Photos-Back-to-Life).
+The original name of project is **Old Photo Restoration via Deep Latent Space Translation** and the official repository is [here](https://github.com/microsoft/Bringing-Old-Photos-Back-to-Life).
 To run code is necessary Python>3.6, GPU's and CUDA installed.

 * [Scraping](https://github.com/raffoliveira/Data_science/tree/main/Scraping)